dancer1325/helm-website/content/en/docs/chart_template_guide/Built-in objects/builtin_objects.md

   - `Files.AsSecrets` is a function that returns the file bodies as Base 64 encoded strings.
   - `Files.AsConfig` is a function that returns file bodies as a YAML map.

+# `Capabilities`
-- `Capabilities`: This provides information about what capabilities the Kubernetes cluster supports.
+This provides information about what capabilities the Kubernetes cluster supports.
   - `Capabilities.APIVersions` is a set of versions.
   - `Capabilities.APIVersions.Has $version` indicates whether a version (e.g.,